Back to school is already here for some and the countdown is on for the rest of you!

-The summer break was needed more than ever this year!
-We hope you’ve managed to find some time to recharge – whether it was spending quality time with family or friends, taking part in some physical activity, or just sitting in front of the TV being inspired by the determination and resilience of the Tokyo Olympic athletes.
+We hope you’ve managed to find some time to recharge – whether it was spending quality time with family and friends, or just taking part in some physical activity.

 1. Reflect on your break